google/filament/README.md

 python -m SimpleHTTPServer # Python 2.7
 ```

+You can then open http://localhost:8000/suzanne.html in your web browser.

+Alternatively, if you have node installed you can use the
+[live-server](https://www.npmjs.com/package/live-server) package, which automatically refreshes the
+web page when it detects a change.

 Each sample app has its own handwritten html file.
 Additionally the server folder contains assets
 such as meshes, textures, and materials.